envygeeks/jekyll-docker/cache/3.0.1/README.md

 ## Gemfiles and Gem Installation

 If you provide a `Gemfile` and that `Gemfile` has a `Git(hub)` dependency we can quickly detect with a Regexp we will default to installing with bundler so that we do not break anything that you are trying to accomplish.
-Otherwise we will do a global installl on your behalf so all commands work as normal.
+Otherwise we will do a global install on your behalf (via `gem -g`) so all commands work as normal without `bundle`.
 When we install gems we first try to install without any system depedencies assuming you have a few pure Ruby Jekyll gems and then if that fails we will go through and do an `apk` instal dependencies for you and try again and if that all fails we will try one last time just to make sure there wasn't an IO error.

 ## Apk (Alpine) dependencies for Gems